Frequently Asked Questions

 10. Can money be sent to the account of a foreigner?

 No, money can’t be sent to a complete foreigner.
 The beneficiary must be an Indian Resident / NRI or at least an OCI (Overseas Citizen of India) card holder.

 11. What are the type of accounts from which the money transfer can be done?

 The account has to be a personal savings account.
 If transfer is happening from a joint account then a bank statement showing that particular transaction should also need to be submitted along with the other documents required.

 12. What are the different payment modes?

 The payment has to be done through NEFT or RTGS.
 Cash transaction, cheque or Demand draft is not accepted when it comes to Outward Remittance from India.

-General1.
-How genuine or transparent are you about the transactions?
+General Transfer Abroad1.
+How genuine or transparent are ExTravelMoney about the transactions?

-Extravelmoney is a foreign exchange aggregator tied up with well known money changers in India.
+Extravelmoney is a foreign exchange aggregator tied up with RBI authorized money changers in India.
 Customers can use our portal to find the best forex option in their town or city and book the transaction online.
 We facilitate the forex transaction on their behalf by coordinating with both the customer and the money changer store.

 2. What are the various modes of payment for buying and selling currency?